5and5/BO1-FirstRooms/README.md

 # First Rooms
-Call of Duty Black Ops Mod - First Rooms
-Play 7 new First Room Challenges
+Call of Duty Black Ops Mod - Play 7 new First Room Challenges

 ## Created by: 5and5